drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/PaciolioGotItWrong.md

 ## Going concern

-I think the reason Paciolo went for his interpretation is that he started with an inventory of a going concern.
+I think the reason Pacioli went for his interpretation is that he started with an inventory of a going concern.
 The first movement is cash to equity and once you have made that choice everything has to follow.
 If he had started with an empty balance sheet I think he might have gone in a different direction.